-West Harlem Local Development Corporation (WHLDC) is the recipient of funds contributed, and to be contributed, by Columbia University under a Community Benefits Agreement (CBA).
-Consistent with a provision of the CBA, WHLDC has engaged the Tides Foundation (Tides) to be its fiscal sponsor and to provide additional expertise, transparency, and diligence in grant-making.
-The WHLDC staff presents WHLDC’s Board with grant application summaries.
-The WHLDC Board reviews, approves and recommends applications to the Tides Board for funding.
+West Harlem Development Corporation (WHDC) is the recipient of funds contributed, and to be contributed, by Columbia University under a Community Benefits Agreement (CBA).
+Consistent with a provision of the CBA, WHDC has engaged the Tides Foundation (Tides) to be its fiscal sponsor and to provide additional expertise, transparency, and diligence in grant-making.
+The WHDC staff presents WHDC’s Board with grant application summaries.
+The WHDC Board reviews, approves and recommends applications to the Tides Board for funding.

-WHLDC’s priority is to support West Harlem-based community projects by deploying funds contributed by Columbia University pursuant to the CBA through its Grant-Making Program and other activities.
-WHLDC’s strategy is to address the needs of West Harlem through collaborations and capacity enhancements of Community Based Organizations and institutions.
+WHDC’s priority is to support West Harlem-based community projects by deploying funds contributed by Columbia University pursuant to the CBA through its Grant-Making Program and other activities.
+WHDC’s strategy is to address the needs of West Harlem through collaborations and capacity enhancements of Community Based Organizations and institutions.

 Community-Need Categories (in alphabetical order only)